gnu-octave/octave-signal/README.md

 1. If running Windows, the package may already be installed: type pkg list, to view the installed packages.

+   `pkg list`

-2. To install from Source Forge: pkg install -forge signal
+3. To install from Source Forge:

+   `pkg install -forge signal`

-3. To install from a local tarball. pkg install signal-XXXXXXX.tar.gz
+4. To install from a local tarball.

+   `pkg install signal-XXXXXXX.tar.gz`

    Where XXXXXXX is the version of the the downloaded tarball.

 Usage:
 ======

 1. Load the package.

-   pkg load signal
+   `pkg load signal`

    (Required each time Octave is started)

-2. Use the function calls from the package.
+3. Use the function calls from the package.

 Documentation
 ==============